libplctag/libplctag/README.md

   * read/write 32-bit IEEE format (little endian) floating point.
 * raw support for user-defined structures (you need to pull out the data piece by piece)
 * read/write arrays of the above.
-* support for Rockwell/Allen-Bradley PLC5 PLCs (E-series with Ethernet) via CIP/PCCC.
+* support for Rockwell/Allen-Bradley PLC5 PLCs (E-series with Ethernet), and SLC 500 with Ethernet via CIP.
   * read/write of 16-bit INT.
   * read/write of 32-bit floating point.
-  * read/write of arrays of the above.
+  * read/write of arrays of the above (arrays not tested on SLC 500).
 * support for 32 and 64-bit x86 Linux (Ubuntu 11.10, 12.04 and 14.04 tested).
+* support for Mac OS X (well, it builds and seems to work... not deeply tested)
 * tested support AB ControlLogix (version 16 and version 20 firmware).
 * sample code.
 * a fairly stable API.